 Priority Enrollment.
 Currently enrolled/ continuing students register for summer and fall classes during the latter part of the preceding spring semester, and for spring classes during the latter part of the preceding fall semester.
 In order to facilitate access to courses required for timely degree completion, a student's priority for enrollment generally follows academic class level with seniors having the highest priority.
 Some exceptions to this basic priority may be necessary to accommodate bona fide student needs, such as a special priority for physically disabled students.
-The Office of Academic Affairs determines enrollment priorities, and enrollment schedules and priorities are published in the Schedule of Classes each semester.
+The Office of Academic Affairs determines enrollment priorities, and enrollment schedules and priorities are in the Schedule of Classes each semester and on the OSU Internet web site.